FOREX-Dollar pressured by US political turmoil, strong eurozone data

 U.S. Treasury yields fell after data showing U.S. homebuilding unexpectedly dropped last month, adding to a recent spate of mixed data that has raised doubts about the U.S. monetary policy outlook.
 Separate data showed U.S. manufacturing production recorded its biggest increase in more than three years in April.

-The yield on benchmark 10-year notes fell to a two-week low of 2.291 percent in early Asian trade, down from its U.S. close on Tuesday of 2.327 percent.
-It last stood at 2.301 percent.
+The yield on benchmark 10-year notes fell to 2.295 percent in early Asian trade, down from its U.S. close on Tuesday of 2.327 percent.

 The euro added 0.1 percent to $1.10965 after earlier touching $1.1098, its highest since November.